Best Places to Visit in Dubai at Night

 The classic!
 Downtown Dubai, home to many world-famous attractions like Burj Khalifa, Dubai Mall, and the Dubai Fountain, is busy during the day but gets crazy at night.

 The Dubai Fountain runs every 30 minutes between 6 pm-11pm, and it is not for those who do not like crowds.
-The amount of tourists in front of it can be insane – especially on a Friday night (please chek timing for the summer months).
+The number of tourists in front of it can be insane – especially on a Friday night (please chek timing for the summer months).

 It is worth it though, and even if you prefer exploring more off-the-beaten-path places, you cannot visit Dubai without spending an evening here.

 This is especially true of Burj Khalifa, which is even more beautiful when illuminated or when the LED show takes place in the evening.

 Make sure to walk around the mall and stroll along the streets, as downtown wears its prettiest dress at night (even the trees are illuminated).